 - ➤ Orientation is provided by the CI and/or CCCE in a comprehensive, cost-effective manner.
-If this orientation does not occur the student should contact the clinical course faculty member and the ACCE. - ➤ Planning and preparation reflect an awareness of the ongoing expectations of the CCCE, CI and academic program during the clinical experience regarding clinical site and academic program goals and curriculum evaluation. - ➤ Goals of the clinical education experience are mutually agreed on and reflect integration of goals of the academic program, student, CI and/or CCCE, and the clinical site. - Evidence exists that clinical educators understand the curriculum of the academic program (particularly important: ACCE is responsible for providing the CI with the clinical handbook and specific course syllabus or outline with goals and objectives for the clinical courses). - The clinical site implements a backup plan in situations where a CI may not be available to fulfill the clinical education agreement (maternity leave, practice consolidation, reduction in patient caseload) with the academic program and the student. - Clinical sites (CCCE, CI) and academic programs (ACCE) share information about methods taught and used to conduct clinical decision making. - ➤ Rules for formal and informal communication are mutually agreed on by all parties (ACCE, CCCE, CI and student) involved in clinical education.
-Clinical educator (CI, CCCE) involves students in other professional roles beyond those of direct patient care delivery
+If this orientation does not occur the student should contact the clinical course faculty member and the ACCE. - ➤ Planning and preparation reflect an awareness of the ongoing expectations of the CCCE, CI and academic program during the clinical experience regarding clinical site and academic program goals and curriculum evaluation. - Soals of the clinical education experience are mutually agreed on and reflect integration of goals of the academic program, student, CI and/or CCCE, and the clinical site. - Evidence exists that clinical educators understand the curriculum of the academic program (particularly important: the CI obtains the specific course syllabus or outline with goals and objectives for the clinical courses). - The clinical site implements a backup plan in situations where a CI may not be available to fulfill the clinical education agreement (maternity leave, practice consolidation, reduction in patient caseload) with the academic program and the student. - ➤ Clinical sites (CCCE, CI) and academic programs (ACCE) share information about methods taught and used to conduct clinical decision making. - Rules for formal and informal communication are mutually agreed on by all parties (ACCE, CCCE, CI and student) involved in clinical education. - Clinical educator (CI, CCCE) involve students in other professional roles beyond those of direct patient care delivery.